ethereumjs/ethereumjs-monorepo/packages/client/test/sim/README.md

 This command run should start both ethereumjs and lodestar in terminal.
 Soon you should see lodestar driving ethereumjs in PoS configuration.

 - Please note the extra env variable NETWORK that we supply here in the direct runs which is used to pick the geth genesis config from `test/sim/configs/${NETWORK}.json`.
-This is not required in directly running `test/sim/eof.spec.ts` (as instructed in previous ection) as it directly passes the `NETWORK` env variable to the underlying script
+This is not required in directly running `test/sim/eof.spec.ts` (as instructed in previous section) as it directly passes the `NETWORK` env variable to the underlying script

 Once the network looks synced to you, you can run tests: